djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 that logging can be configured.

-Once you've added logging to your Django projects, you can start using other tools to analyse the data contained in your logs.
+Once you've added logging to your Django projects, you can start using other tools to analyze the data contained in your logs.
 Tools like Nagios_, Arecibo_ or `Django Sentry`_ provide all manner of analysis and alerting features that can be used prioritize the errors and events that your site generates.